 While drivers with bad records can expect to pay more for insurance, there are many ways to lower your premiums while you wait for the violations to be dropped.

-If you own your car outright, meaning you aren’t leasing it or paying it off, and if it makes sense for your car insurance needs, consider reducing costs by cutting your comprehensive and collision coverage.
+If you own your car outright, meaning you aren’t leasing it or paying it off, and if it makes sense for your car insurance needs, consider reducing costs by reducing or removing your comprehensive and collision coverage.
+Cutting comprehensive and collision coverage can be a way to lower car insurance expenses.
 However, this isn’t usually an option for leaseholders or those with car loans, as lenders typically require full coverage insurance.
-Cutting comprehensive and collision coverage can be a way to lower car insurance expenses if your vehicle is older with high mileage.

-If you have a newer vehicle with low miles, you might save money by trading that vehicle in for a smaller, less expensive vehicle that’s cheaper to insure and maintain.
+If you have a newer vehicle with low miles, you might save money by trading that vehicle in for a smaller or less expensive vehicle that’s cheaper to insure and maintain.
+Cars equipped with modern safety features such as anti-lock brakes, airbags, and anti-theft systems can qualify for discounts.
+Conversely, driving a car with high performance or sports modifications can increase your insurance premiums.

-Raising your deductible can also help keep your insurance premium low, even if you have a bad driving record.
+Raising your deductible can help keep your insurance premium low, even with a bad driving record.
 You will have to pay more out-of-pocket with a higher deductible if there is an accident, but if you remain collision-free, you’ll save money on your insurance.

 However, a high deductible is not the best option for everyone.
-If you can’t afford to pay more out of pocket if your car does need repairs, stick with the lower deductible.
+If you can’t afford to pay more out of pocket when your car needs repairs, stick with the lower deductible.
 You don’t want to get yourself into a situation where the car is not usable because repairs are too expensive.
 Use the General’s® award-winning mobile app to decide the right deductible for your needs.

 A good credit score assists you in so many ways.
 You can qualify for lower interest rates on all kinds of loans and pay less in credit card fees.
 Improving your credit score will also lower your auto insurance premiums!
 Insurers consider drivers with poor credit to be far riskier than those with higher scores, and those with lower scores end up paying more money for insurance coverage.